 Adult Congenital Heart Disease Conditions

 There are many types of congenital and inherited heart disease, and adults with heart defects require lifelong monitoring to prevent serious cardiac and non-cardiac complications.
 Our multidisciplinary team of specialists takes a comprehensive approach to diagnosing and treating adults with all types of congenital heart disease.

 One of just a few in Wisconsin, our hypertrophic cardiomyopathy (HCM) program offers the latest diagnostic and treatment techniques for this inherited disease that limits the heart’s ability to function properly.
 Our physicians have a level of experience and training in HCM not commonly found in Wisconsin.

-We also work closely with the Marfan Syndrome Clinic at Children’s Hospital of Wisconsin to coordinate care for patients with this genetic connective tissue disorder.
+We also work closely with the Marfan Syndrome Clinic at Children’s Wisconsin to coordinate care for patients with this genetic connective tissue disorder.

 One of the only programs of its kind in Wisconsin, it is one of the busiest adult CHD programs in the country.
 We have five of only a select few physicians nationwide who are fellowship-trained to help patients make the transition from pediatric to adult care for their congenital heart disease.

 Congenital heart disease is usually diagnosed at birth, but some cases may not be detected until later in childhood or even adulthood.
 There are more than 30 types of congenital heart defects, so having access to all advanced diagnostic tools and cardiac imaging tests helps physicians accurately understand each patient’s condition.
 The Adult Congenital Disease Program offers state-of-the-art diagnostic imaging and capabilities.

 Optimal treatment for patients with adult CHD takes a broad range of specialists working together.
 Our program offers a full menu of treatment options, from the simple to the complex.
 Read more about the advanced treatments available for patients with adult CHD.